In this article:

 PRE-REQUISITE #2: ENGINEERING DEGREES

 Depending on the industry involved, technical background certainly helps a Project Planner to catapult his career, as Project Planning predominantly takes place in a very technical industry.
 However, an engineering degree doesn’t make a person any more a Project Planner than a doctor’s degree makes someone a dentist.
 Project Planning is a unique skill, a specialist field of Project Management.
-In fact, the action of project planning used to be part of a Project Manager’s role, but because of the project sizes we work with and the massive weight already on PM’s shoulders, this task was separated, becoming its own position in a more concentrated form than was previously possible.
-Though performed separately, the project schedule/programme is still meant to be an essential tool in a Project Manager’s hand.
+In fact, the action of project planning used to be part of a Project Manager’s role.
+Because of the project sizes we work with today, and the massive weight already on PM’s shoulders, this task was separated.
+It has become its own position in a more concentrated form than was previously possible.
+Though performed separately, the project schedule/programme should still be an essential tool in a Project Manager’s hand.

 PRE-REQUISITE #3: MANY YEARS EXPERIENCE